HurlesGroupSanger/indelible/README.md

 ```

 **Note**: If you get error(s) about pysam not being able to load specific libraries (like openssl, libbz2, etc.) that is a pysam problem.
 Please see the pysam website to get help.

+**Note**: Scikit-learn has a potential install issue in the version Indelible uses.
+See [this github issue](https://github.com/scikit-learn/scikit-learn/issues/5489) for instructions on how to install.

 4. Unzip required data files: